microshare/microshare.github.io/docs/2/installer/deploy-m/contact-tracing-installation-guide.md

 - Tag3: `Room 205`
 - All together: `Main Street Office`,`Floor 2`,`Room 205`

 You must decide the naming convention as early as possible.
-The second option described above is the most common tag convention used.
-Still confused on the tags?
-Check out the [More on Tags Section.](./#more-on-tags)
+The second option described above is the most common tag convention used. **Still confused on the tags?
+Check out the [More on Tags Section.](./#more-on-tags)**

 ##### 7. Fill out the Device Twinning document(s) for each device using the aforementioned naming conventions.

 Some things to know while filling out the Device Twinning document(s):
 - Each device type should have its tab on the spreadsheet.
-- The documents should be filled out following the meeting with the client.
+- The document(s) should be filled out following the meeting with the client.
 - The document(s) will be used for the installation process.

 ##### 8. Set client expectations by broadly walking them through the installation process.